 16 ounce serving: 350 mg caffeine (21.9 mg caffeine per fluid ounce)

-Spike energy drink comes from Biotest.
-It’s not all that well-known, partly because it is marketed to bodybuilders, rather than to everyone.
+Spike Energy Drink comes from Biotest.
+It’s not all that well-known, partly because it is marketed to bodybuilders, rather than to a general audience.

 Along with the caffeine, Spike Energy Drink contains beta-alanine and N-acetyl-L-tyrosine as stimulants.
 These are both amino acids that could play a role in building muscle.
 If you aren't familiar with beta alanine, it gives you an itchy tingly feeling which can be uncomfortable, but also really freakin' motivating to push weights, so it's great for heavy lifting at the gym.
 As a general energy drink for when you're tired?
 Maybe not so much.

 There’s another product from the same brand too – called Spike Shooter.
 This one contains 300 mg of caffeine.
-While the caffeine content is lower, Spike Shooter is a much smaller drink, with a serving size of just 8.4 fluid ounces.
-This makes it a much more concentrated product.
+While the caffeine content is lower, Spike Shooter is a much smaller drink, with a serving size of 12 fluid ounces.
+This makes it a slightly more concentrated product (you end up with roughly 25 mg of caffeine per fluid ounce).

 Wired X344